 Medical Research Foundation National PhD Training Programme in Antimicrobial Resistance Research

 The Medical Research Foundation has invested £4m to create the only national PhD training programme that will train new researchers to tackle antimicrobial resistance (AMR), one of the greatest emerging threats to human health.
 Two cohorts of students have taken up their interdisciplinary PhD studentships within UKRI-funded AMR research consortia in 14 universities and institutions across the UK.
-We are now recruiting our second cohort to commence in autumn 2019 or in January 2020.

-The second PhD cohort will undertake multidisciplinary projects at Bristol, Dundee, Exeter, Exeter Penryn Campus, Imperial College London, Leeds, Liverpool School of Tropical Medicine, London School of Hygiene and Tropical Medicine, Newcastle, Nottingham, Oxford, Sheffield, University College London and Warwick.
+Our Medical Research Foundation-funded PhD students are undertaking multidisciplinary projects at Bristol, Dundee, Edinburgh, Exeter, Exeter Penryn Campus, Imperial College London, Leeds, Liverpool School of Tropical Medicine, London School of Hygiene and Tropical Medicine, Newcastle, Nottingham, Oxford, Sheffield, University College London and Warwick.
 Both cohorts attend cohort building meetings, the Programmes's annual conferences and annual residential training courses.

 For all enquiries related to the National PhD Training Programme in AMR Research, please email email@example.com.